David Bone, Owner & Funeral Director

 Russ Crawford, Sexton of Columbia Memorial Gardens

-Carynn Cozad is an intern at Columbia Funeral Home.
-She moved to Oregon September 2016, from Spokane, Washington to pursue her degree in the Funeral Services at Mt Hood Community College.
-She is looking forward to learning and growing as an intern.
-In her spare time she enjoys gardening and spending time with her two cats.
+Carynn Cozad is a Funeral Director at Columbia Funeral Home.
+She moved to Oregon September 2016, from Spokane, Washington to pursue her degree in Funeral Services at Mt Hood Community College.
+She is looking forward to learning and growing as an apprentice.
+In her spare time she enjoys gardening and spending time with her three cats.